-The water lilies are the subject of about 250 canvases painted by Claude Monet in his garden in Giverny.
-The impressionist artist wants to decorate...
+The water lilies are the subject of about 250 canvases painted by the impressionist artist Monet.
+The painter made them during his last thirty...

 The original work is dated 1873, when Monet lived in Argenteuil, and it is now kept at the Musée d'Orsay in Paris.
 On a summer day the painter represents his wife Camille and their son Jean, surrounded by an immense field of poppies.